quil-lang/qvm/README.md

 ### Usage

+The QVM library is best loaded using `quicklisp`.
+Please read and follow the instructions in [`lisp-setup.md`](doc/lisp-setup.md) to get `quicklisp` installed.
+Pay particular attention to the section "Telling Quicklisp Where Your Code Is".

-Follow the instructions in [`lisp-setup.md`](doc/lisp-setup.md) to satisfy the dependencies required to load the QVM library.
-Afterwhich, the `qvm` library can be loaded
+Download both this repository *and* [QUILC](http://github.com/rigetti/quilc) into the `ql:*local-project-directories*` location.
+If all is correct, the `qvm` library can be loaded with

 ```
 $ sbcl